MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

   * In SQL Server 2017, select **Machine Learning Services (In-Database)**.

-* Install a standalone machine-learning server
+* Install a standalone machine learning server

-  This option creates a development environment for machine-learning solutions that does not require or use SQL Server.
+  This option creates a development environment for machine learning solutions that does not require or use SQL Server.
 Therefore, we generally recommend that you install this option on a different computer than the one hosting SQL Server.
 For more information about this option, see [Create a Standalone R Server](../r/create-a-standalone-r-server.md).

 The installation process requires multiple steps, some of which are optional.
 The optional aspects depend on both how you plan to use machine learning and the status of your security environment.